 World War Two left a poisonous legacy in Yugoslavia.
-Extreme nationalist Croats (the Ustaše) were allowed to set up a puppet state by the Nazis.
+Extreme nationalist Croats (the Ustaše) had been allowed to set up a puppet state by the Nazis.
 They launched a ferocious campaign of murder, atrocities and ‘ethnic cleansing’ against Serbs, Jews and Gypsies.

-After Tito’s death in 1980, and the decline of communism across Eastern Europe, Yugoslavia’s political settlement was undermined by the resurgence of Serb and Croat nationalism.
+After Tito’s death in 1980, and the decline of communism across Eastern Europe, including the fall of the Berlin Wall in 1989, Yugoslavia’s political stability was undermined by the resurgence of Serb and Croat nationalism.

 Slobodan Milošević, Communist President of Serbia, broke the Titoist taboo and began to use Serbian nationalist sentiment to his own advantage.
 He engineered the end of autonomous government in the ethnically-mixed Serbian regions of Kosovo and Vojvodina, and ensured a sympathetic leadership was installed in neighbouring Montenegro.
 Tito’s careful constitutional checks and balances were in tatters, as Serbian leader Milošević now controlled nearly half the country.

 The situation inflamed nationalism in Croatia and Slovenia, both suspicious of Serbian nationalism.
 In 1991 both Slovenia and Croatia declared independence.